 - add docs to the docs/source directory

-- add a note to the changelog in README.md
+- add a note to the Upcoming Changes section in README.md on a separate line

 - send a pull request